jampack/elixir-api/README.md

 - __To start development server execute `php artisan server`__
 - __GraphQL IDE can be browsed on http://localhost:8000/graphql-playground__
+- __There is a built in log viewer that can be browsed on http://localhost:8000/logs when in development mode__

 #### Automagically fix weird problems
 1) `composer dump-autoload`